Jiying Li's lab

 Research Themes

-- Sediment biogeochemistry and benthic-pelagic coupling
+- Sediment diagenesis and benthic-pelagic coupling

 See here for specific projects